jamescooke/blog/content/ode_to_pipx.md

 ~/opt/ipython/venv/bin/ipython
 ```

+> Side note about Python environments:
+> The main reason for using virtual environments for these projects and tools is
+> to keep my Ubuntu global Python environment clean: Not all Python installed
+> packages can or should just be thrown in there.
+Separation is important, and
+> sometimes required, not least because each package may have conflicting package
+> requirements and may not be able to be installed together.

 ### Disadvantages

-There were many issues with this - not least the problems with managing the
+There were a growing number of issues with the hacky approach above - not least
-resulting stack of venv and wrappers as the number of Python tools I wanted on
+the problems with managing the resulting stack of venv and wrappers as the
-my path grew.
+number of Python tools I wanted on my path grew.

 Yes - these could be handled with Ansible (I like to build and manage my
 machines with Ansible), but there always seems to be a lag between the time I
 "need" a new thing on my command line, and when I manage to get it wired into
 Ansible correctly.

-Upgrades also become hard - where were all those manually managed tools?
+Upgrades also became hard - where were all those manually managed tools?
 Which
 ones should I update?

 A small, but niggling, disadvantage for using the wrapper script to run local
 private tools: I found is that it was hard to keep "development" and
 "production" separate.
 I'd rarely re-create the private code repository so I
 could run a version on shell `PATH` separate from the development directory.
-No, instead, the wrapper script I'd throw in would be calling the development
+No, instead, the wrapper script would call the development directory directly.
-directory.
-This would often mean that when I was trying to do small fixes or
+Often when I was trying to do small fixes or improvements, I would accidentally
-improvements, I would often accidentally break my tool, or make it unusable in
+break my tool, or make it unusable in some way.
+Annoying when you're trying to
-some way.
-Annoying when you're trying to update some accounts and you've broken
-your bank account parsing tool.
+update some accounts and the bank account parsing tool is crashing.

 ## Switching to pipx